 When a product becomes a commodity, writes Aaron Dun in an article for Marketingprofs, it essentially becomes the same as the other goods produced by competitors.
 The same holds true for content.
 When a piece of content turns into a commodity, it becomes practically identical to the rest of the content out there, reducing its ability to stand out and capture your target audience’s attention.

 But how does your 50-page enterprise-level cloud orchestration whitepaper go from being your latest masterpiece to just another unclicked Google search result?

 In a world where everyone publishes almost every minute, success comes from being different, not from being similar.
 That’s how you free yourself from the content trap, and here’s how you apply this to your content marketing strategy:

 Dial down the volume, crank up the value

-In 2015, a HubSpot study found that companies which published more blog post per month tended to see higher site traffic than those that publish less often.
+In 2015, a HubSpot study found that companies that published more blog posts per month tended to see higher site traffic than those that publish less often.
 While this is certainly interesting, the findings simply indicate correlation and not causation.

 As we’ve earlier seen, there are signs that online content has already hit a saturation point.
 There’s little to gain from simply throwing another piece of content into the pile and hoping someone picks it up.